aws-amplify/amplify-js/docs/media/quick_start.md

 $ amplify init
 ```

-When you run `amplify init` command, you are asked for the details of your project.
-You can accept the defaults by typing `return` for each question.
+When you run *amplify init* command, you are asked for the details of your project.
+You can accept the defaults by typing *return* for each question.
 Automatic setup uses your answers to create your project backend copy the required configuration file to `src/aws-exports.js`.

+For more information on individual CLI installation steps, visit [AWS Amplify JavaScript Installation Guide]({%if jekyll.environment == 'production'%}{{site.amplify.baseurl}}{%endif%}/media/install_n_config?platform=react&ref_url=/amplify-js/media/quick_start&ref_content={{"Get Started" | uri_escape }}&ref_content_section=automatic-setup){: target='_new'}.
+{: .callout .callout--action}

 #### Manual Setup to work with existing AWS Resources

-If you want to use your existing AWS resources with your app (S3 buckets, Cognito user pools, etc.), you need to **manually configure** your app with your existing credentials in your code:
+If you want to use your existing AWS resources with your app (S3 buckets, Cognito user pools, etc.), you need to **manually configure** your app with your current credentials in your code:

 ```js
 import Amplify from 'aws-amplify';